 Things To Consider When Booking Full Board

-If you’re expecting to have to take sandwiches or other pre-packed snacks for a fussy eater then a full board dining plan may go to waste.
+If you’re expecting to have to make sandwiches or other pre-packed snacks for a fussy eater then a full board dining plan may go to waste.

 As highlighted in our money maximising tips, you might find that the price difference between booking a ‘one-off’ celebratory meal or a premium full board Disneyland Paris package is actually rather small.
 Making the value for money of the full board package more worthwhile.